 The ICE911 Research Project – to slow the melting of the Arctic Ice by making it more reflective.
 See Tony and Connie’s Presentation about our work with the Inuit people of northern Alaska – (it is full of pictures and may download slowly)

 The Sally Manzara Interpretive Nature Center will have a dozen framed exhibits on the walls, as well as items to touch and see.
 The framed exhibits will show aspects of local natural features, with content provided by local expert volunteers.
 The contents of all exhibits will be available on computers with more detailed information about items in the exhibit, for those who wish to delve deeper into the subject.
 The status of each exhibit is as follows:

 The History of Sunfish Lake Park – printed and mounted – need a few pictures

-The Geology of Sunfish Lake Park – objects on display with handwritten explanation – is being further developed by a summer intern.
+The Geology of Sunfish Lake Park – objects on display with handwritten explanation – further development is planned.

 The Upland Forest of Sunfish Lake Park – printed and mounted